SNUDerek/multiLSTM/README.md

 also, want to implement the original fork of the attention layer, from `cbaziotis/keras-utilities`
 so that i can make this a complete repo under MIT license in good faith (without copying or referencing unlicensed gist)

+also, the NER evaluation should use per-label F1 scores. will add soon.

 ## tentative name: `iNERt network`

 for **i**ntent, **N**amed **E**ntity **R**ecognition, and **t**opic identification network